goshippo/about-us/README.md

 - [1x1s](1x1.md) focused on you.
 - A week dedicated a quarter for [hackathons](hackathon.md)
 - We expect work/life balance.
 You should have your weekends and vacation to recharge.
 When we have company holidays, we take them off.
-- On-call that's reasonable; when you're on-call, you're on call, when you're not, you're not.
+- On-call that's reasonable; we currently do deploys during work hours and you are rarely paged off hours.
 - Tech debt is paid at constant intervals and all projects accounts for this time.

 ### We really care about culture